-From representing his hometown club at the age of six, through his professional debut at 17 and to his first Germany cap two years later, Schalke's Leon Goretzka has asserted himself as one of the most talented midfielders of his generation.
+From representing his hometown club at the age of six, through to his professional debut at 17 and to his first Germany cap two years later, Bayern Munich's Leon Goretzka has asserted himself as one of the most talented midfielders of his generation.

-Already a Bundesliga centurion at the age of 22, bundesliga.com retraces his path to footballing stardom on the day his move to Bayern Munich to come in the summer was confirmed...
+Already a Bundesliga centurion by the age of 22, bundesliga.com retraces his path to footballing stardom...

 1) Goretzka's got talent